 100 Museum site

-The history of today’s museum area began in 1780, when Kiefer, the “Stabhalter” (chief of the village) at the time, had this beautiful half-timbered house built as a vineyard.
-In Durbach there were Stabhalter for the individual staff communities “Heimburg”, “Gebirg”, “Bottenau” and “Obernesselried-Illental”.
-The estate served as a vineyard for over 100 years, as was typical for Durbach or the wine-growing region in general. …
+The history of today’s museum site began in 1780, when the then “Stabhalter” Kiefer had this beautiful half-timbered house built as a vineyard.
+(Stabhalter is comparable to today’s head of the village) – In Durbach there were Stabhalter for the individual Stabsgemeinden “Heimburg”, “Gebirg”, “Bottenau” and “Obernesselried-Illental”.
+The estate served as a vineyard for over 100 years, as was typical for Durbach or the vineyards in general. …

 Around 1867, the municipality acquired the property and ran the so-called “Pfründnerhaus” – a nursing home for old and sick local residents – mainly old farm maids and farmhands – until 1967.
 In many cases, older, single people bequeathed their assets to the community in order to have a retirement home here in this house.
 However, the house also served partly as a hospital when a doctor came to Durbach to hold consultation hours.
 Above the courtyard was a small washhouse, which for many years also housed the only simple bathtub that could also be used by the public.
 The Sisters of Mercy from Gengenbach were responsible for the care.